 [amazon box=”0310094348″ template=”horizontal” description_items=1]

-As in our example earlier, if your spouse comes home from work after that stressful day and they are in a bad mood, you have the option to be a thermometer and reflect that back at them by yelling or getting offended or just being in a huff.
+As in our example earlier, if your spouse comes home from work after that stressful day and they are in a bad mood, or they got done paying bills and are stressed about finances, you have the option to be a thermometer and reflect that back at them by yelling or getting offended or just being in a huff.
 You merely reflect back the climate in your home!In marriage, you are either a thermostat or thermometer!
 Click To Tweet

 Next thing you know, you’re in a bad mood as well, when you were happy as a clam just a few minutes ago!